How could media literacy be used to build audiences’ resilience to these harms?

 Why might this be relevant?

-The project focuses on reducing harmful effects of digitalization on mental health, which is related to online harms, but does not directly address media literacy and digital skills.
+The project focuses on understanding the harmful effects of digitalization on mental health, which is related to media literacy and resilience to online harms.

 • Boosting Societal Adaptation and Mental Health in a Rapidly Digitalising, Post-Pandemic Europe (BOOTSTRAP)